appfair/App/docs/index.md

 App Fair by default.
 This is controlled by the Homebrew preference pane's "Show casks without app artifacts" toggle.
 Note that if you install a cask without an associated launchable app, the App Fair's "Launch" button will not be usable for that cask.

+In addition, casks that have dependencies are also not installed by default.
+App Fair.app does not support dependency installation by default, but some casks that have dependencies may work.
+You can enable this feature with the "Automatically install dependencies" toggle in the Homebrew preferences tab.

 There may be other factors that prevent a cask from being displayed in the App Fair.